azamsharp/azamsharp.github.io/_posts/testing.md

 # The Ultimate Guide to Building SwiftData Applications

-SwiftData was introduced at WWDC 2023 as a replacement for Core Data framework.
-SwiftData serves as a wrapper on top of Core Data and allows on-device persistence as well as syncing to the cloud.
+SwiftData made its debut at WWDC 2023 as a replacement for the Core Data framework.
+Serving as a wrapper atop Core Data, SwiftData enables on-device persistence and seamless syncing to the cloud.

-The main advantage of using SwiftData is its seamless integration with SwiftUI framework.
-This post is divided into multiple sections.
-The first part of this post discusses the basics of SwiftData framework and then later on we dive into the architectural topics as well as migrations and testing using SwiftData framework.
+One of the key benefits of utilizing SwiftData lies in its effortless integration with the SwiftUI framework.
+This article is structured into several sections, each delving into different aspects of the SwiftData framework.
+Firstly, we will explore the foundational concepts of SwiftData, followed by a deeper examination of its architectural design, relationship management, migration capabilities, and more.
+By navigating through these sections, you will gain a comprehensive understanding of SwiftData's features and functionalities, empowering them to leverage its full potential in their iOS development endeavors.

 > SwiftData is part of iOS 17 and at the time of this writing Xcode 15 is still in beta stage.
 This means content discussed in this article is subject to change.
 I will try my best to keep the article updated.